Andy Murray no longer flying solo for UK

 Five British players made the second round at the Australian Open for the first time since 1987, following up from the five who appeared at the same stage of the US Open.

-When Dan Evans upset 27th-seed Bernard Tomic 7-5 7-6 (2) 7-6 (3) later on Friday, two British men landed in the fourth round at a grand slam for the second straight time.
+When Dan Evans upset 27th seed Bernard Tomic 7-5 7-6 (7-2) 7-6 (7-3) later on Friday, two British men landed in the fourth round at a grand slam for the second straight time.

 And even before the year's first major, Evans -- a supreme shot-maker who has seemingly overcome past disciplinary issues -- reached a maiden final in Sydney while ninth-ranked Johanna Konta won the women's event after reaching the 2016 Australian Open semis.